 Protecting Agencies are responsible for informing Jurisdictional Agencies when wildfires occur on or threaten their lands.
-Beginning in 2016 written initial notification is required, and should be followed up with telephone, in-person, or other voice contact.
+A log documenting notification attempts must be kept by protecting agencies, and included with the final fire report package.
 Additional notification details, including notification contacts are described in the AIWFMP.
 (Reference Exhibit B of the Master Agreement for contact names and phone numbers)